Channel Surfing: "Mad Men" to Return This Summer, "Gossip Girl" Looking for Archibald Cousin, "Heroes" Producer Speaks Out, and More

 E! has ordered eight half-hour episodes of docusoap Candy Girls, which will follow the lives of actresses seen in hip-hop videos from acts like Kanye West, Jay-Z, and Three 6 Mafia.
 Series, from Good Clean Fun, will launch March 8th.
 (Variety)

 The clock is ticking down to the launch of Day Seven for FOX's 24 and the reviews continue to pour in.
 "The novelty of the hour-by-hour conceit wore off long ago, and the various plot devices and characters are all familiar," writes the New York Times' Alessandra Stanley.
 "The fun, at least at the beginning of a new season, is in seeing how the creators will rejigger the pieces this time around.
 The premiere has a promising car crash but not many surprises.
-If the previous 144 hours (146 including “Redemption”) count for anything, it is that they prove that action alone isn’t enough to hold attention and that plot twists work best when the characters caught up in them are a little twisted as well." (
+If the previous 144 hours (146 including “Redemption”) count for anything, it is that they prove that action alone isn’t enough to hold attention and that plot twists work best when the characters caught up in them are a little twisted as well."
+(New York Times)

 The Style Network has signed a first look deal with fashion doyenne Finola Hughes (Running in Heels) to produce programming for the channel and host various series.
 She is currently producing, with Berman/Braun Prods., a pilot for docusoap Cool Girl Hate Club, which will be shot later this month.
 (Variety)